What is penetrating damp?

 Penetrating damp, otherwise known as lateral damp, is the development of moisture through the walls and roof or below ground area of a building.
 Like most cases of damp, if left untreated it can cause problems for the structure and significant damage to the fabric of your home.

 If a penetrating damp problem is left untreated it can cause deterioration to the fabric of your property including damage to walls, floors, ceilings and can even cause rot to timbers.
 Unlike rising damp penetrating damp, can happen at any level of your property.
-Penetrating damp can affect any age of property.
-Older properties which have had a lack of maintenance are more at risk of penetrating damp problems causing deterioration to the building fabric.
+Damp penetration can affect any age of property.
+Older properties which have had a lack of maintenance are more at risk of dampness problems causing deterioration to the building fabric.
 This is not to say that modern buildings do not suffer from penetrating damp.
-In some cases, due to defective workmanship or design, modern buildings can also suffer from penetrating damp.
+In some cases, due to defective workmanship or design, modern buildings can also suffer from damp in walls.

 The damp can form in isolated patches or can affect full wall areas.
 The damp can get worse after heavy periods of rain.
 Living in the UK, your home is at risk of rainwater penetration, however penetrating damp most often affects areas that are exposed to severe weather conditions or there is a defect in the property like missing roof tiles or defective render, gutters and downpipes.